mikeizbicki/lab-goodreads2/README.md

 ```
 You should get a huge wall of text that is difficult to read.

-In order to understand this file better,
+In order to understand this data better,
 we'll need to clean up the output a bit using two new techniques:

 1. Passing the `-n1` parameter to the head command.